 The above approval mark affixed to a vehicle shows that the vehicle type concerned has been approved in Belgium (E 6) with regard to the Advanced Emergency Braking Systems (AEBS) pursuant to UN Regulation No. 152 (marked with C for Car to Car.
-P for Car to Pedestrian).
+P for Car to Pedestrian.
+B for Car to Bicycle).
 The first two digits of the approval number indicate that the approval was granted in accordance with the requirements of UN Regulation No. 152 in its original form.